-Cincinnati Playhouse to Present THE SHORT TREE AND THE BIRD THAT COULD NOT SING, 4/8-5/24
+Cincinnati Playhouse Presents THE SHORT TREE AND THE BIRD THAT COULD NOT SING, Now thru 5/24

 Adapted by Dennis Foon from his picture book of the same name, the play follows the bird and tree's relationship as it builds around the joys of music, storytelling, the weather and the stars.
 The two friends must navigate the ups and downs of getting to know one another, growing closer and suddenly finding themselves apart.